-For Cultural Camps, choose your arts track based on the campers age and interest.
+For Cultural Camps, choose your track based on the campers age.

-Age 5 & 6: Creative Kids – For Rising K and 6 year olds, this camp offers storytelling, dance, music and fun age appropriate art activities for our youngest campers.
+Age 5 & 6: Creative Kids – For Rising K and 6 year olds, this camp, depending on week, will meet for 1 hours and offer either visual or performing arts activities.

 Session A: Brilliant Burundi

 Burundi is a small country in Central-East Africa with a unique storytelling culture grown from tradition and the influence of neighboring countries.
 The traditional drumming style of karyenda is an important part of Burundian cultural heritage.
 Dances often accompany the drumming, which is performed at celebrations and family gatherings.
 Burundi has a strong tradition of relaying history and life lessons through storytelling, poetry, and song.
 Visual art in this country is richly colorful and includes ceramics, basketry, beadwork, and papyrus panels.
 Some Burundian artisans even have special songs to accompany different stages of their work.
 Come dive into Burundi’s fascinating culture!